 While my 5 year old was at camp (he goes to a 2 hour camp for two weeks) I suggested to Kiddo (age 9) that we make paper boats.
 Although he often declines my invitations to do a project together, surprisingly, my son readily agreed to fold the paper boats with me.

-I found a tutorial online and put it on my phone so we could both see it at our workspace.
+I found a tutorial online (see below for the video!) and put it on my phone so we could both see it at our workspace.
 I suggested we start out by practicing with plain white paper and then move on to colored construction paper.
 After we made our prototypes we decorated them with little flags made out of toothpicks and tape.
 He seemed to really be enjoying himself.

 When we worked on our colored boats, things started to go sour.
 The paper was obviously not a good fit for a folding project.
 It was hard to crease and it ripped during the last stage, sending my son into a pouting fit.
 In the end I rescued our session by bringing out a tray of water to test out our white boats, but the entire experience was enlightening.

 I reflected on what I learned during our paper boat-making session:

 Get as much set up ahead of time as possible.
 If I ask one of my kids if they want to do a project and then spend 15 minutes getting all the supplies ready they will have moved on to something else!

 One on one time is better.
 Art and craft projects are infinitely smoother when I have only one of the boys.
 I can focus on my child’s individual personality and cater to his needs.
 When I work on projects with both boys, my perfectionist older son and my free-and-loose younger son inevitably clash.
 Our art session devolves into a sibling rivalry match and I have to referee so much during the day, why add one more thing to the list?